project-management-tool/pmtool/README.md

-# pmtool
+# Project Management Tool
-This tool provides facility to manage projects and their resources
+This tool provides facility to manage the projects and their resources.

+## Technologies
+* Laravel 5.2
+* Bootstrap 3.2